Alexmani47/PHASE4_BOT-TRACKER/README.md

 - Role-based access control (regular users vs. admins)

 ### User Dashboard
+- LogIn with "morin@gmail.com" and password "morin1" to view the difference between an admin and a regular user Dashboard.
 - View personal bots, trades, and strategies
 - Track individual bot performance